January 15, 2026•3 min read

 );

-};This works, but it's fundamentally redundant.
-We are copying data from one store (the browser) to another (React memory) just so React can react to it.
+};This works, but it's redundant.
+We copy data from one store (the browser) to another (React state) just so React can react to it.

 The Solution: useSyncExternalStore